kindly/flatterer/docs/options.md

   -t, --table-prefix TEXT     Prefix to add to all table names -a, --path-separator TEXT   Seperator to denote new path within the input
                               JSON.
-Defaults to `_` -i, --schema-titles TEXT    Use titles from JSONSchema in the given way.
+Defaults to `_` -h, --schema-titles TEXT    Use titles from JSONSchema in the given way.
                               Options are `full`, `slug`, `underscore_slug`.
-                              Default to not using titles.
-  -w, --preview INTEGER       Only output this `preview` amount of lines in
+                              Default to not using titles -w, --preview INTEGER       Only output this `preview` amount of lines in final results
-                              final results
   --threads INTEGER           Number of threads, default 1, 0 means use number
                               of CPUs
   --postgres-schema TEXT      When loading to postgres, put all tables into
-                              this schema
+                              this schema.
   --evolve                    When loading to postgres or sqlite, evolve
-                              tables to fit data --drop                      When loading to postgres, drop table if already exists.
+                              tables to fit data --drop                      When loading to postgres or sqlite, drop table if already exists.
-  --help                      Show this message and exit
+  --id-prefix TEXT            Prefix for all `_link` id fields --help                      Show this message and exit.
 ```

 ## Output Formats